2factorauth/twofactorauth/CONTRIBUTING.md

 If you have any questions regarding whether or not a site matches one of the Criteria, just open an Issue and we'll take a look.

-### Blacklist
+### Excluded Sites

-A blacklist has also been created to ensure sites that have been removed don't get re-added.
+A list for excluded sites has also been created to ensure sites that have been removed don't get re-added.
 The list also contains the reason for its removal.

-View the complete list in the [BLACKLIST.md file][blacklist].
+View the complete list in the [EXCLUSION.md file][exclude].

 ## New Sections